-The ways in which humans interact with the land and its natural resources are determined by ethical attitudes and behaviors.
-Early European settlers in North America rapidly consumed the natural resources of the land.
+While this textbook strives to show the questionability of the frontier ethic, the history of this assumption has dramatically shaped our world.
+Early European settlers in North America rapidly consumed the natural resources of the land through colonialism.
 After they depleted one area, they moved westward to new frontiers.
 Their attitude towards the land was that of a frontier ethic.
 A frontier ethic assumes that the earth has an unlimited supply of resources.
 If resources run out in one area, more can be found elsewhere or alternatively human ingenuity will find substitutes.
 This attitude sees humans as masters who manage the planet.
-The frontier ethic is completely anthropocentric (human-centered), for only the needs of humans are considered.
+The frontier ethic is completely anthropocentric, for only the needs of humans are considered.

-Most industrialized societies experience population and economic growth that are based upon this frontier ethic, assuming that infinite resources exist to support continued growth indefinitely.
+Most industrialized societies experience and understand population and economic growth that are based upon this frontier ethic because of the foundation of many societies in colonialism.
+There is the assumption that infinite resources exist to support continued growth indefinitely.
 In fact, economic growth is considered a measure of how well a society is doing.
 The late economist Julian Simon pointed out that life on earth has never been better, and that population growth means more creative minds to solve future problems and give us an even better standard of living.
-However, now that the human population has passed seven billion and few frontiers are left, many are beginning to question the frontier ethic.
-Such people are moving toward an environmental ethic, which includes humans as part of the natural community rather than managers of it.
-Such an ethic places limits on human activities (e.g., uncontrolled resource use), that may adversely affect the natural community.
+However, now that the human population has passed seven billion and few frontiers are left, many are beginning to question the frontier ethic, for good reason.